RisingStack/writing-testable-apis-the-basics/README.md

 # Writing testable REST APIs

-I remember writing my first test-cases - it was anything but a mess.
+I remember writing my first test-cases - it was everything but nice and clean.
 Testing done right is not easy.
 It is not just about how you write your tests, but also how you structure your entire codebase.
 This post intends to clear that up in the context of REST APIs.